wabbajack-tools/mod-lists/bevilex/readme.md

-### Documentation and Instructions for Installer Version 2.2.1, Wabbajack 2.5.2.2+
+### Documentation and Instructions for Installer Version 2.2.2, Wabbajack 2.5.2.2+

-**NOTE**: As with all Wabbajack installers, a Nexus premium account is required in order to use the premium API for downloads.
-Additionally, since this is an unofficial attempt to automate the Bevilex guide, PLEASE only direct support queries to the unofficial bevilex modlist development channel in the [Wabbajack discord](https://discord.gg/WnyMdj).
-To view the channel, go to **#welcome** and follow the instructions, selecting Oblivion as a game choice.
+**NOTE**: This is an unofficial attempt to automate the Bevilex guide, so please only direct installation and support queries to the Unofficial Bevilex support channel (#bevilex-support) in the [Wabbajack discord](https://discord.gg/WnyMdj).
+Additionally, while we can't provide tailored support if you modify or build upon the list, advice can be sought in the Unofficial Bevilex thread of the #general-oblivion-discussion channel.

 Before we get started, there is just a couple of things to note: